 • You must submit your most recent federal tax return and W-2s for form I-864 Affidavit of Support.
 You should also submit any form 1099 from the past three years, pay stubs from the past six months, a signed letter from your employer, or any other information about your reported income that may help you.

-• For the medical exam, your sibling should bring a full copy of their medical history, vaccination and immunization records, copies of previous chest X-rays, and treatment plan from their doctor for any health conditions.
+• For the medical exam, your sibling should bring a full copy of their medical history, vaccination and immunization records, copies of previous chest X-rays, and a treatment plan from their doctor for any health conditions.

 • If your sibling is submitting an adjustment of status they need a copy of the approval notice from the green card petition, their I-94 arrival/departure card, their I-797 approval notice from their previous nonimmigrant status, a copy of any Employment Authorization Documents, and the results of the medical examination from their original I-693.
 More documents may be required depending on what type of nonimmigrant visa your sibling holds.